The Most Dangerous Gambits in Blitz Games

 Opening Moves:

-The Smith-Morra Gambit is a popular weapon against the Sicilian Defense, where White sacrifices a pawn to open lines and speed up development.
+The Smith-Morra is a well known fighter for White to use against the Sicilian Defense where White gives up a pawn to blast lines and accelerate development.

 Why It’s Dangerous in Blitz